 The Company was founded in 2005 to develop a disruptive, electronic, single molecule sensing system based on nanopore science.
 The Company now has more than 250 employees from multiple disciplines including nanopore science, molecular biology and applications, informatics, engineering, electronics, manufacturing and commercialisation.
 The management team, led by CEO Dr Gordon Sanghera, has a track record of delivering disruptive technologies to the market.

 Oxford Nanopore was founded on the science of Professor Hagan Bayley of the University of Oxford.
 In 2008 the Company created a series of collaborations with world-leading nanopore researchers at other institutions including Harvard, University of California Santa Cruz and Boston University.
 Further collaborations have since been added; these, in combination with in-house expertise and Intellectual Property give the company a leading position in nanopore technology.

 Oxford Nanopore is based at the Oxford Science Park outside Oxford, UK, with satellite offices in Cambridge (UK), New York and Boston.

 What is a nanopore?

 A nanopore is a very small hole.
 The first generation of Oxford Nanopore's technology used bespoke pore-forming proteins to create holes in membranes formed from lipid bilayers and since then proprietary membranes have been developed that can be shipped with nanopores pre-embedded.
-Multiple nanopore measurements are made in parallel using the company's proprietary arrayed sensor chip, contained within the miniaturised MinION™ device and the GridIONTM platform.
+Multiple nanopore measurements are made sequentially or in parallel using the company's proprietary arrayed sensor chip, contained within the miniaturised MinION™ device, the benchtop PromethION™ system and the GridION™ platform.

 Future generations of nanopore-based sensing technology may combine protein nanopores with membranes made from synthetic materials or be composed of pores in synthetic materials such as silicon nitride or graphene ('solid-state' nanopores).
 Oxford Nanopore has collaborations and a broad intellectual property estate in all of these areas.